This Post Is Sponsored! Thank You For Sponsoring CityGirlGoneMom!

 - SPF – or “Sun Protection Factor” – is a measure of how well a sunscreen protects your skin from the kind of UVB rays that cause sunburn.
 Experts recommend a minimum of SPF 30.

 - What type of sunscreen is best for you and your family?
 First, look for broad spectrum sunscreen.
 Broad spectrum means it protects against UVA and UVB radiation rays.
 The UVA rays can cause premature aging and wrinkles and damage that can lead to skin cancer.
 The UVB rays can cause your skin to burn.
+As fun as it is to enjoy the summer, it is also important to look after your skin during this sort of weather.
+There are some people out there who chose to take little to no notice and have found themselves needing the assistance of cosmetic surgeons like Dr. Little to help reverse the damage the sun has done to their skin.

 - When lathering yourself or your kids, the total amount needed is roughly the size of a golf ball, which could be a helpful way to visualize about how much sunscreen you need for proper coverage